 There are no requirements that carriers share radio towers, although local zoning officials encourage wireless carriers to share tower space.
-Owners of conduits, rights of way and utility poles are required to give telecommunications providers access to the conduits, space on the poles and rights of way at reasonable rates, assuming there is capacity.
-ILECs are required to allow competitors to collocate in their central offices, subject to nondiscriminatory rates, terms and conditions.
-Wireless carriers are required to enter into automatic "roaming" agreements which permit customers to use their wireless devices for voice? but not data? service in areas in which the customer's carrier does not have a spectrum licence.
-This obligation to offer roaming does not apply where the two carriers are both licensed to provide service in the same geographic area.
+Owners of conduits, rights of way, and utility poles are required to give telecommunications providers access to the conduits, space on the poles, and rights of way at reasonable rates, assuming there is capacity.
+ILECs are required to allow competitors to collocate in their central offices, subject to non-discriminatory rates, terms, and conditions.
+Wireless carriers are required to enter into automatic "roaming" agreements which permit customers to use their wireless devices for voice - but not data - service.
 The FCC is examining whether to extend the roaming rules to apply to data services.